archx3/bumble-bee-css/README.md

 * Use soft tabs (2 spaces) for indentation
 * Prefer dashes over camelCasing in class names.
   - Underscores and PascalCasing are okay if you are using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
-* Do not use ID selectors
+* DO NOT use ID selectors
 * When using multiple selectors in a rule declaration, give each selector its own line.
-* Put a space before the opening brace `{` in rule declarations
+* Prefer a space before the opening brace `{` in rule declarations
-* In properties, put a space after, but not before, the `:` character.
+* In properties, put a space before and after, the `:` character.
 * Put closing braces `}` of rule declarations on a new line
 * Put blank lines between rule declarations